 Matrices and Derivatives: Kronecker in the Realm of Matrices

-NOTE: This article has been translated from Farsi using llama3-70b-8192 and groq
+NOTE: This article has been translated from Farsi using llama3-70b-8192

-I stated in my previous post that when we consider derivatives with respect to matrices as derivatives with respect to vectorized matrices (using the same operator vec), we no longer need to deal with tensors, covectors and contravectors.
+I stated in my previous post that when we consider derivatives with respect to matrices as derivatives with respect to vectorized matrices (using the same operator ), we no longer need to deal with tensors, covectors and contravectors.
 Meanwhile, we need to bring the Kronecker product from that world to this world.
 The Kronecker product in tensor calculations creates a tensor with dimensions equal to the sum of the input tensors’ dimensions.
 For example, the Kronecker product of two vectors results in a matrix.

 For example: